 However, Christianity, which began to spread rapidly, was not welcomed by the Roman Empire.
 Romans with polytheistic religion followed a policy of persecution over Christianity for years.
 During this period, those who died for Christianity became martyrs.
 St. George, a Roman officer, is one of the most famous figures of this period.
 There are many churches in Turkey dedicated to him.

 There is a 300-year period in which Christians had to hide for worship.
 During this period, Cappadocia region was one of the most popular places.
 Christians hiding in underground cities such as Derinkuyu and Kaymakli were finally freed in 313 with the Edict of Milan issued by Emperor Constantine.

 The principles of Christianity were determined by the Council of Nicaea.
 In half a century from Emperor Constantine to Emperor Theodosius, Christianity became the state religion of Rome.
-The first examples of monastic life emerged under these favorable conditions.
+The first examples of Christian Monasticism emerged under these favorable conditions.

 The faithful Christians, who followed the suffering of Jesus, wanted to live like him.
 A chapter in the Bible that describes the retreat of Jesus in the desert was an example of monks.
 It is believed that Jesus fasted in the desert for 40 days and 40 nights and resisted Satan’s temptations.

 The first monk to retreat to practice Jesus’ example was Saint Anthony the Great.
 This cleric, also known as Saint Anthony of Egypt, opened a new chapter in Christian worship.
 Today there is a monastery in Egypt dedicated to Saint Anthony.
 The monastery, whose picture you can see above, symbolizes such a deep history.